Katia ramps up power, but seen missing U.S. East Coast

-MIAMI Hurricane Katia powered up to a major Category 3 storm on Monday, but was expected to veer away from the U.S. East Coast later this week, avoiding a direct hit on a seaboard already battered by earlier Hurricane Irene.
+MIAMI Hurricane Katia powered up to a major Category 4 storm on Monday, but was expected to veer away from the U.S. East Coast later this week, avoiding a direct hit on a seaboard already battered by Hurricane Irene.

-The U.S. National Hurricane Centre warned however that U.S. East Coast beaches should still watch out in the coming week for large swells generated by Katia which could cause life-threatening coastal surf and rip currents.
+The U.S. National Hurricane Centre warned, however, that U.S. East Coast beaches should still watch out in the coming week for large swells generated by Katia that could cause life-threatening coastal surf and rip currents.

-By late Monday afternoon, Katia's winds had strengthened to 115 miles per hour (185 kph), making it a Category 3 hurricane on the five-step Saffir-Simpson intensity scale as it tracked northwestward on a path over the ocean between Bermuda and the Caribbean, the Miami-based centre said.
+By late Monday evening, Katia's winds had strengthened to 135 miles per hour (215 kph), making it a Category 4 hurricane on the five-step Saffir-Simpson intensity scale as it tracked northwestward on a path over the ocean between Bermuda and the Caribbean, the Miami-based centre said.

-It said additional intensification was forecast through Tuesday followed by little predicted change on Wednesday.
+The storm was moving towards the northwest at about 10 mph (16 kph) and the hurricane centre said it was expected to continue in this general direction through Wednesday.

+The centre said some fluctuations in strength were possible during the next 24 hours, followed by a slow weakening.

-NHC hurricane specialist Robbie Berg told Reuters the greatest threat from Katia for the U.S. eastern seaboard was likely to be the large swells, and resulting dangerous coastal surf and currents, she generated on her path.
+NHC hurricane specialist Robbie Berg told Reuters the greatest threat from Katia for the U.S. eastern seaboard was likely to be the large swells and resulting dangerous coastal surf and currents the storm generated on its path.

 "Even though these storms may stay offshore, they still can be a deadly threat, especially to people going to the beach," Berg said.
 "It may be a beautiful nice day out and you may just not know that there are rip currents there that can pull you out to sea," he added.